RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 sudo systemctl start radar-docker
 ```

 To rebuild an image and restart them, run `bin/radar-docker rebuild IMAGE`.
 To stop and remove an container, run `bin/radar-docker quit CONTAINER`.
 To start the HDFS cluster, run `bin/radar-docker hdfs`.
+For a health check, run `bin/radar-docker health`.

 ### Monitoring a topic